 - If the product caused reductions in food intake, in theory, a lowering of blood sugar may also occur.
 Rapid drops in blood sugar can make people dizzy as they become hypoglycemic.

 Lipozene TV commercials currently feature actress Holly Robinson Peete and her husband, former football player, Rodney Peete.
 From some of the comments I've seen online, they have taken some heat for doing the commercial.
 I won't add to that because they are not the first -or last -celebrities to endorse weight loss supplements.

-What I can say is in the grand scheme of things, Lipozene is pretty tame compared to many other supplements I've seen – and it's key ingredient does have some evidence.
+That said, Lipozene is pretty tame compared to many other supplements I've seen – and its key ingredient does have some evidence.

-In the past, Lipozene TV commercials have featured Stacey Travis, an accomplished actress and has appeared in many TV shows and movies I've been a fan of over the years including Big Bang Theory, and Seinfeld.
-Here is her link on the internet movie database.
+In the past, Lipozene TV commercials have featured Stacey Travis, an accomplished actress and has appeared in many movies and TV shows including Big Bang Theory, and Seinfeld.

 Does Lipozene Work?